adamsilver/fdpb/02-Checkout.md

 Whilst this pattern often bares wonderful and delicious fruit (or orders and conversions if you hate my analogies) it’s useful to understand why it works so well.

-- Principle 6 says that we should design interfaces that help users focus on core tasks by prioritising it.
+- Principle 6 says that we should *design interfaces that help users focus on core tasks by prioritising it*.
 It even goes on to say that *people should be able to focus on one thing at a time*.
-One Thing Per Page is simply following this principle to the latter, and in doing so it drastically reduces the cognitive burden on users.
+One Thing Per Page is simply following this principle to the letter, and in doing so it drastically reduces the cognitive burden on users.
 - When users fill in a small form, errors are caught and shown early and often.
 If there’s one thing to fix, it’s easy to fix, which reduces the chance of users giving up on the task.
 - If pages have little on them, they'll load quickly.
 Faster pages reduce the risk of users leaving and they build trust in the service.
 - By submitting information frequently, we can save user's information in a more granular fashion.
 If a user drops out we can, for example, send them an email prompting them to complete their order.